John Tartaglia: Career

 In 2003, Tartaglia performed as DJ 2 in Animal Jam.
 He created and puppeteered the roles of Princeton and Rod in the Tony Award-winning Broadway musical Avenue Q, which opened on July 31, 2003.
 He was nominated for the Tony Award for Best Actor in a Musical in 2004 and left the cast on January 30, 2005.
 Tartaglia reprised these roles in the Las Vegas production of Avenue Q from August to December 2005.
 He then appeared in Newsical 2006: The Next Edition in December 2005.

 In 2006, Tartaglia joined the cast of Beauty and the Beast as Lumière until June 2007.
 He created, executive produced, and starred in the Playhouse Disney short series Johnny and the Sprites, which expanded to a full 30-minute series on January 13, 2007.
 In 2007, Tartaglia provided the voice for Mr. Bluelight in Kmart commercials.

 Tartaglia played Pinocchio, Puss in Boots, and the Magic Mirror, and puppeteered the dragon in Shrek The Musical.
 The show opened on Broadway on December 14, 2008.
 Tartaglia performed until August 16, 2009, returned on December 14, 2009, and stayed until the production closed on January 3, 2010.

 He created and wrote John Tartaglia's ImaginOcean, which ran Off-Broadway at New World Stages from March 31, 2010, to September 4, 2011.
 The show, featuring glow-in-the-dark puppets, was nominated for the 2010 Drama Desk Award for Unique Theatrical Experience.

 Tartaglia performed in The Temperamentals at the Blank Theatre Company in Los Angeles from April 9 to May 22, 2011.
 He appeared at the 14th annual Broadway Bares in 2004, which raised $525,000 for Broadway Cares/Equity Fights AIDS.

 Tartaglia played Genie in the production of Aladdin at The Muny in St. Louis from July 5–13, 2012.
 In 2011, he was named a "Givenik Ambassador" by the Broadway/charity site Givenik.
 Tartaglia hosted a radio show on Sirius XM On Broadway called Sunday Funday with John Tartaglia.
 In 2016, he created the PBS Kids series Splash and Bubbles, voicing Splash and other recurring characters.
 In 2017, he performed Hank in the Netflix series Julie's Greenroom.

 In January 2024, it was announced that Tartaglia had joined The Jim Henson Company's development team as creative supervisor of future Fraggle Rock projects, in addition to contributing to the development and production of new television and live show projects for the company.
+In 2026, Tartaglia was promoted to Vice-President of Development and Production at the company.